sad0p/d0zer/README.md

 # Payload considerations

 It's worth noting that code being injected (payload/parasite) should be position independent.
 Additionally with in your payload anything pushed onto the stack should be popped off if you choose to use restoration and preservations stubs (which d0zer prepends & appends by default).
-Due to the stacks LIFO structure, should anything (except the register values pushed in the preservation stub)be on there after you've executed your payload you run the risk of getting a SIGSEGV in the libc run time routine.
+Due to the stacks LIFO structure, should anything (except the register values pushed in the preservation stub)be on there after you've executed your payload you run the risk of getting a SIGSEGV in the libc runtime routine.

 # References
 <pre>